 Modularity and innovation for the project access flooring

-For the configuration of the Loyola campus flooring, in particular, the GAMAFLOR Brand system (GAMAFLOR PAC 35/05 with Linoleum covering factory bonded) has been used at a height between 200 y 300 mm which has enabled to conceal all the facilities (electrical, voice, data,…) under the floor.
+Firstly, for the configuration of the Loyola campus flooring, in particular, the GAMAFLOR Brand system (GAMAFLOR PAC 35/05 with Linoleum covering factory bonded) has been used at a height between 200 y 300 mm which has enabled to conceal all the facilities (electrical, voice, data,…) under the floor.

-At luis vidal + architects they value the work of POLYGROUP: “POLYGRUOP has met all lead times complying with quality and finishing.
+Evidently, at luis vidal + architects they value the work of POLYGROUP: “POLYGRUOP has met all lead times complying with quality and finishing.
 The raised access floors fulfill all modularity and flexibility characteristics for the educational building that were sought for”.

 Floor plans (ground, first and second floors) with POLYGROUP raised floorings layout.
 All rights reserved